yulia-levy/experience-platform.en/help/segmentation/tutorials/evaluate-a-segment.md

 ## Evaluate a segment definition {#evaluate-a-segment}

 Once you have developed, tested, and saved your segment definition, you can then evaluate the segment definition through either scheduled evaluation or on-demand evaluation.
+Note: Check you license entitlements in your Sales Order and corresponding Product Description on actual usage limits for this capability.

 [Scheduled evaluation](#scheduled-evaluation) (also known as 'scheduled segmentation') allows you to create a recurring schedule for running an export job at a specific time, whereas [on-demand evaluation](#on-demand-evaluation) involves creating a segment job to build the audience immediately.
 Steps for each are outlined below.